 - Talk with middle and high school students about their future.
 Encourage students to think about possible majors during the junior and senior years of high school.

 - Help students identify interests and talents and then relate those to possible career options.
-CFNC.org offers self-assessment tools: Choose the “Plan” tab, then click on “For A Career.”
+The College Foundation of North Carolina offers self-assessment tools: Choose the "Plan" tab, then click on "For A Career."

 - Help students arrange to talk or work with professionals in their areas of interest – and enhance their resumes – through job shadowing or volunteering.
 Help them learn how to use social resources for career exploration and how to ask friends and family for help.

 - Help students set reasonable goals for their college-to-career journey.
-Encourage them to visit Wake Tech’s Career and Employment Resources for additional assistance.
+Encourage them to visit Wake Tech’s Career Services for additional assistance.